WatForm/org.alloytools.alloy/org.alloytools.alloy.dash/src/main/java/ca/uwaterloo/watform/dashtotla/DesignDoc.md

 - Transitions are formulae and remain so. there is no treatment of them as objects or use of a `TransTaken` set

+- Formulae are global variables to enable quick edits

+- Internal and Environmental events are segregated